diem/dip/lips/lip-1.md

 # Off-Chain Protocal Design Principles

 **Scalability**.
-In the initial version of the Off-chain protocol all off-chain PaymentObjects that are ready for settlement, are then settled individually (gross) through a separate Blockchain transaction.
-However, the architecture of the Off-chain protocol allows in the future the introduction of netting batches of transactions, and settling all of them through a single Blockchain transaction.
+In the initial version of the Off-chain protocol, all off-chain PaymentObjects that are ready for settlement, are then settled individually (gross) through a separate Blockchain transaction.
+However, the architecture of the Off-chain protocol allows in the future the introduction of netting batches of transactions and settling all of them through a single Blockchain transaction.
 This allows costs associated with multiple on-chain transactions to be kept low for VASPs, and allows for a number of user transactions or payment between VASPs that exceed the capacity of the underlying Blockchain.
 Additionally, batches enhance privacy via hiding the number of transactions between VASPs and by only placing a single on-chain transaction which hides the individual transaction amounts.

 **Extensibility**.
 The current Off-Chain protocols accommodate simple payments where a customer of a VASP sends funds to the customer of another VASP over a limit, requiring some additional compliance-related information.
 However, in the future the blockchains may support more complex flows of funds between customers of VASPs as well as merchants.
 The Off-chain protocol can be augmented to support the transfer of rich meta-data relating to those flows between VASPs in a compliant, secure, private, scalable and extensible manner.